jcoleman45/6300test/Project2/D1/UseCaseModel.md

 Single transaction is $100 or more.
 - Post-conditions: Email is send.
 The $10 dollar reward is added in the customer's account for future purchase.

-- Scenarios:Customer spent $100 or more in a single purchase.Then he or she gets a $10 discount towards a future purchase as a reward.
+- Scenarios: Customer spent $100 or more in a single purchase.Then he or she gets a $10 discount towards a future purchase as a reward.
 System sends an email to the customer.

 ### 2.6 UC6: SEND GOLD STATUS EMAIL
 - Requirements: In this use case, system could send email to customer who reached gold status.

-- Pre-conditions: The customer's information is in the data base.
+- Pre-conditions: The customer's information is in the data-base.
 The customer's total purchase in a calendar >=$1000.
 System is connected with an email service software.

-- Post-conditions:The customers status updates to "Gold".
+- Post-conditions: The customers status updates to "Gold".
 System send an email to the customer.
 The customer could get 5% discount on every purchase.

-- Scenarios:Customers who spend $1000 or more in a calendar year achieve "gold" status, which entitles them to a 5% discount for life and on every purchase.
+- Scenarios: Customers who spend $1000 or more in a calendar year achieve "gold" status, which entitles them to a 5% discount for life and on every purchase.
 The change of status is effective immediately after reaching the specified threshold.